GenomeDK/genomedk-docs/newsletters/2019-summer/index.rst

 collectively **spent 864000 DKK** on data storage in the past year.
 If you had to store this data in the cloud, for example on Microsoft Azure, you would pay **18 mio.
 DKK... per month**!

+On top of that, we currently have **850 TB of data in backup**, which cost you an additional 595000 DKK per year.
+On average, **87 GB of data is added to the backup every single day**.
+This number is, however, increasing significantly.

 .. figure:: top5_organizations_storage.svg